ChihChengLiang/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 casper_state_during_epoch_in_question.total_prevdyn_deposits_scaled() > NON_REVERT_MIN_DEPOSIT
 ```

 \* When assessing the size of total deposits for epoch finalization and justification, use `total_*dyn_deposits_scaled` from the state of the VM during the epoch.
-For example, if assessing whether epoch 10 should be finalized and epoch 10 occured from block 1000 to 1050, then get the `total_*dyn_deposits_scaled` during that 1000 to 1050 block range rather than during the current epoch.
+For example, if assessing whether epoch 10 should be finalized and epoch 10 occurred from block 1000 to 1050, then get the `total_*dyn_deposits_scaled` during that 1000 to 1050 block range rather than during the current epoch.

 #### Block Reward

-If `block.number >= HYBRID_CASPER_FORK_BLKNUM`, then `block_reward = NEW_BLOCK_REWARD` and utilize the same formulas for uncle and nephew rewards but with the updated `block_reward`.
+If `block.number >= HYBRID_CASPER_FORK_BLKNUM`, then `block_reward = NEW_BLOCK_REWARD` and utilize the same formulas for ommer rewards but with the updated `block_reward`.

 #### Validators